BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 PLEASE NOTE

 The information in this article is given in good faith.
 The advice above will help reduce noise pollution.
-For premises that have a severe noise problem, we would advise a noise survey is conducted by an Acoustic consultant who will them make recommendations to achieve a solution.
+For premises that have a severe noise problem, we would advise a noise survey is conducted by an Acoustic consultant who can make recommendations to achieve a solution.
 When this has been done, we can then supply any of the materials necessary to achieve that solution.
 Most noise consultants charge about £300/day plus expenses and we will be pleased to give details of the nearest consultants if required.
 Please email tech@soundservice.co.uk or call 0845 363 7131 for more info.